-- Before you start this medicine, you may have clear soup and/or plain yogurt for dinner.
-Finish the evening meal at least one hour prior to the start of this medicine.
-Do not eat any solid food from start of this medicine until after you are finished with your test.
+- Before you start this medicine, you may have clear soup or plain yogurt for dinner.
+Finish the evening meal at least 1 hour before you start this medicine.
+Do not eat any solid food from the time you start this treatment until after you are finished with your test.

-- Drink extra fluids before, during, and after using this medicine to help replace the fluids that will be lost during your bowel movement.
+- Drink extra fluids before, during, and after you use this medicine to help replace the fluids that will be lost during your bowel movement.
 Do not drink anything red or purple.

-- This medicine comes as a powder that you mix with water before using.
-Make sure that you mix it completely with the correct amount of lukewarm water before you use it.
-Do not add any extra flavorings to the medicine.
+- This medicine comes as a powder that you must mix with water before you drink it.
+Add warm water to the fill line in the container, then add the powder as directed.
+Do not add any extra flavoring.

 Drugs and Foods to Avoid